animeshokhade/projects/quote-generator/README.md

-*plunder the penny that fetches your muse 🤔*
+*pine for the penny that fetches your muse 🤔*